 Though full licensure is required in order to become a direct professional, many actuaries are hired without having taken an initial actuarial exam.
 The BLS reports that this is changing quickly, and increasing amounts of employers require this initial exam.
 The BLS listed the median annual earnings of actuaries at $97,070 as of May 2015.

 Though a bachelor's degree in engineering is the standard credential for entry-level engineering jobs, graduates with bachelor's degrees in mathematics can sometimes qualify for these jobs.
 This is especially true of specialized engineering professions in high demand.
 For example, biomedical engineers will be in high demand throughout the decade, as will civil and environmental engineers.

 Civil engineers lay out public works projects and make decisions on how roads, airports, subways and sewage systems will operate.
-The BLS reported this profession's median annual wage as $82,050 in May 2014 and predicts faster-than-average 20% job growth for the field between 2012 and 2022.
+The BLS reported this profession's median annual wage as $82,220 in May 2015 and average 8% job growth for the field between 2014 and 2024.

 Environmental engineers use their understanding of chemistry to find solutions to environmental issues.
 Such issues include water pollution, disposal of human wastes and recycling.
 Median annual wages were reported at $84,560 as per May 2015 BLS data, with employment projected to rise 12% over the 2014-2024 decade.